bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

  When only one item type or model is to be retrieved,  the dao must inherit from **de.hybris.platform.servicelayer.internal.dao.DefaultGenericDao** , passing the concrete model as the parameter

 	Example: public class DefaultAddressDao extends DefaultGenericDao<AddressModel>

+It is recommended to place all Flexible Search queries in data access objects.

+The method names should include the parameter used, or a form of uniqueness in their name (e.g: findByCode(String code) or searchUnique(…)).

+A data access object should never return null for search methods.
+It is better to return an empty list.
+This will reduce the risk of null pointer exceptions

-it is recommended to place all Flexible Search queries in data access objects As DAOs are interfaces and classes, the conventions for the same apply.
+As DAOs are interfaces and classes, the conventions for the same apply.
 Additionally, the name of a DAO interface or implementing class must contain the suffix ***Dao***

 `Example: DefaultAddressDao`